dssg/fairness_tutorial/README.md

 ## Why this tutorial?

-Tackling issues of bias and fairness when building and deploying data science systems has received increased attention from the research community in recent years, yet a lot of the research has focused on theoretical aspects and very limited set of application areas and data sets.
-There is a lack of 1) practical training materials,  2) methodologies,  and 3) tools for researchers and developers working on real-world algorithmic decisio-nmaking system to deal with issues of bias and fairness.
-Today, treating bias and fairness as primary metrics of interest, and building, selecting,and  validating  models  using  those metrics is not standard practice for data scientists.
+Tackling issues of bias and fairness when building and deploying data science systems has received increased attention from the research community in recent years, yet most of the research has focused on theoretical aspects with a very limited set of application areas and data sets.
+There is a lack of:
+1. Practical training materials
+2. Methodologies to follow when building data science systems that affect human lives
+3. Tools for researchers and developers working on real-world, ML-based decision-making system to deal with issues of bias and fairness.

+Today, treating bias and fairness as primary metrics of interest, and building, selecting, and validating models using these metrics is not standard practice for data scientists.
+This tutorial is a step towards changing that.

 ## What will we cover?

-In this hands-on  tutorial  we will bridge the gap between research and practice, by deep diving into algorithmic fairness, from metrics and definitions to practical case studies, including bias audits (using the [Aequitas toolkit](http://github.com/dssg/aequitas)) and mitigation strategies.
-By the end of this hands-on tutorial, the audience will be familiar with bias mitigation frameworks and tools to help them making decisions during a project based on intervention and deployment contexts in which their system will be used.
+In this hands-on tutorial we will bridge the gap between research and practice, by deep diving into algorithmic fairness, from metrics and definitions to practical case studies, including bias audits (using the [Aequitas toolkit](http://github.com/dssg/aequitas)) and the impact of various mitigation strategies.
+By the end of this hands-on tutorial, the audience will be familiar with bias audit and mitigation frameworks and tools that will help them make informed design choices guided  by the contexts in which their system will be deployed and used.

 ## Schedule and Structure

 Part 1:  Background, core concepts and discussion
 - Algorithmic decision-making and the role of data scientists.
-- Legal and regulatory aspects, public vs private sector conside-ations.
+- Legal and regulatory aspects, public vs private sector considerations.
 - Understanding potential sources of bias
 - Bias and Fairness definitions
 - The Fairness Tree - or how to select appropriate metrics depending on actions/interventions